AmberELEC/website/docs/System-N64.md

 ### Control Configuration

 The controller configuration file for mupen64plussa is stored in `GAMES/gamedata/mupen64plussa/InputAutoCfg.ini`.
 This file will only exist if you've started up mupen64plussa at least once.
 It's a big file, but the relevant section is the last one, called `[OpenSimHardware OSH PB Controller]`.
 By editing this section, you can change the button assignments that Mupen uses.
 To find out the button codes, please see the [Buttons Reference](Advanced-Topics#buttons-reference).

+### Zipped Roms

+Mupen64Plus SA does not support zipped roms.